-RDCMan (Remote Desktop Connection Manager) is a convenient tool for Windows system administrators that allows to manage multiple RDP connection sessions in a single window, create tree-like structures with the remote Windows hosts (you are constantly using or managing), use different RDP connection settings for separate servers or groups and save administrator (or user) credentials to automatically authenticate on RDP/RDS servers.
+RDCMan (Remote Desktop Connection Manager) is a convenient RDP connection manager for Windows system administrators.
+It allows to manage multiple RDP sessions in a single window, create tree-like structures with the remote Windows hosts you are constantly using or managing, use different RDP connection settings for servers or groups, and save administrator (or user) credentials to automatically authenticate on RDP/RDS servers.

-When we start RDCMan.exe we see an empty console.
+When you start RDCMan.exe, you will see an empty console.
 First of all, you must create a configuration file to store your settings by pressing Ctrl+N or in the menu: File –> New.
 Enter the file name *.rdg (actually, it is a text XML file that you can edit manually).
-In a single configuration file you can save any number of RDP connections for your remote servers.
-The tool allows to structure RDP connections by any criteria you choose: use this feature to create groups.
+In a single configuration file, you can save any number of RDP connections for your remote servers.
+The tool allows you to structure RDP connections by any criteria you choose: use this feature to create groups.

-For example, you can create a group of Hyper-V servers or your AD domain controllers group.
-You can group your remote servers by their location, role or customer.
+For example, you can create a group of Hyper-V servers or a group with AD domain controllers.
+You can group your remote servers by their location, role, or customer.

-You can save your RDP credentials to connect to the servers in a group.
+You can save your RDP credentials to connect to the servers in this group.
 In the Group Properties, go to the Logon Credentials tab and specify your credentials.
 All servers in this group inherit the group settings.
-To change any server option different from the specified group settings, uncheck “Inherit from parent” and configure it individually.
+To change any server option different from the specified group settings, uncheck the “Inherit from parent” and set the personal settings.

 Don’t forget to click the Save button.